USSBA/certify_notifications/README.md

 ## Pagination

-All lists of notifications or activity logs are paginated by default.
+All lists of notifications are paginated by default.
 To change the number of items per page, or go to a specific page, include the following optional parameters:
 - `page`: the page requested
 - `per_page`: the number of items to be included on a page